ATTENTION TRAVELLERS: FlyClear™ by LifeLabs migrated to a new portal on December 14, 2021.

-A Holter monitor is a small, wearable device that records your heart activity for typically 24 to 72 hours and up to seven to 14 days.
-The device is small and light-weight and hangs around your neck connecting cable to sensors attached to your chest.
+A Holter monitor is a small, wearable device that records your heart activity for typically 24 to 72 hours, and up to 7 to 14 days.
+The device is small, lightweight, and hangs around your neck while connecting cable to sensors attached to your chest.
 A Holter monitor captures all your heart activity throughout the day and while your sleep.
 This allows a physician to determine if there are intermittent abnormalities to your heart rhythm over an extended period of time.
 The test is safe and painless.

 Your healthcare provider may recommend a Holter monitor test to detect possible heart-related problems if you are experiencing symptoms such as:

 - Irregular heart beats

 A Holter monitor is set up at a LifeLabs Patient Service Centre.
 When you arrive for your appointment, the lab assistant will ask you a few health-related questions (height, weight, medications, symptoms, reason for the testing, if you have had this test performed before and whether you have a pacemaker) and ask you to remove your shirt so disposable sensors can be attached to your chest.
 A lab assistant will then: